videsk/iFrameX/README.md

 ## License

-MIT Lincese - By Matias Lopez for Videsk™
+MIT Lincense - By Matias Lopez for Videsk™